-Under both IFRS and GAAP, the capital expenditure can not be recognized as an expense when the asset is bought.
+Under both IFRS (International Financial Reporting Standards) and GAAP (Generally Accepted Accounting Practice), the capital expenditure can not be recognized as an expense when the asset is bought.
 It is considered as more appropriate to spread the cost of the asset over its useful life.
 Therefore, Accounting Standards allow companies to depreciate the assets they have bought over their useful life.
 This tutorial explains what depreciation is, why it is used, what are the depreciation methods that accounting standards allow and what are the journal entries that are posted to account for depreciation.

 What is depreciation

 Depreciation is used to spread the cost of the asset over its useful life and to account for the fact that assets become obsolete and need to be replaced as time passes.
 In other words, companies are not allowed to recognize capital expenditure as an expense and instead, they use a (consistent) depreciation method to gradually include this expense in the income statement.